-3.3.5 Observed Mode Coupling
+1.04.2.3.5 Observed mode coupling

-As mentioned above, we observe toroidal-mode energy on vertical components because Coriolis coupling causes the formation of hybrid mode pairs in which mode energy is exchanged between modes.
+As mentioned in the preceding text, we observe toroidal mode energy on vertical components because Coriolis coupling causes the formation of hybrid mode pairs in which energy is exchanged between modes.
 While this has been well observed for modes above 2 mHz, Zürn et al. (2000) recently also observed this for the gravest modes below 1 mHz (Figure 23).
-In gravimeter spectra of the great 1998 Balleny Island earthquake, they identified spectral lines at the toroidal mode frequencies of $0T_3$ through $0T_6$.
-A correction of the LaCoste Romberg gravimeter ET-19 record at station BFO for local atmospheric pressure variations (Zürn and Widmer, 1995) helped raise mode $0T_3$ above the noise floor, while the spectrum of the superconducting gravimeter GWR-C026 at station J9 near Strasbourg also may have shown this peak.
-After the Sumatra event, Hu et al. (2006) observed the gravest toroidal mode $0T_2$ and overtones $1T_2$ and $1T_3$ in gravimeter spectra.
-Using the method of Park and Gilbert (1986), Zürn et al., (2000) compared the effects of rotation, hydrostatic ellipticity and aspherical Earth structure on coupled-modes synthetic spectra.
-They identified Coriolis coupling as the most effective mechanism responsible for toroidal mode energy to appear in the vertical component spectra.
+In gravimeter spectra of the great 1998 Balleny Islands earthquake, they identified spectral lines at the toroidal mode frequencies of 0T3 through 0T6.
+A correction of the LaCoste-Romberg gravimeter ET-19 record at station BFO for local atmospheric pressure variations (Zürn and Widmer, 1995) helped raise mode ${}{0}T{3}$ above the noise floor, while the spectrum of the superconducting gravimeter GWR-C026 at station J9 near Strasbourg also may have shown this peak.
+After the Sumatra event, Hu et al. (2006) observed the gravest toroidal mode 0T2 and overtones 1T2 and 1T3 in gravimeter spectra.
+Using the method of Park and Gilbert (1986), Zürn et al. (2000) compared the effects of rotation, hydrostatic ellipticity, and aspherical Earth structure on coupled-mode synthetic spectra.
+They identified Coriolis coupling as the most effective mechanism responsible for toroidal mode energy to appear in the vertical-component spectra.

-Above we have described how the coupling of modes can lead to a frequency shift of the entire multiplet.
+In the preceding text, we have described how the coupling of modes can lead to a frequency shift of the entire multiplet.
 An example is the Coriolis coupling between spheroidal and toroidal fundamental modes.
-The observation of Coriolis coupling is well documented for fundamental modes between 2 and 4 mHz (Masters et al., 1983; Smith and Masters, 1989) and we recall that it is particularly strong for the two pairs ${0}S{11} - {0}T{12}$ and ${0}S{19} - {0}T{20}$.
+The observation of Coriolis coupling is well documented for fundamental modes between 2 and 4 mHz (Masters et al., 1983; Smith and Masters, 1989a), and we recall that it is particularly strong for the two pairs 0S11-0T12 and 0S19-0T20.
 Figure 24 shows this mode coupling in an analysis where we applied the multiplet stripping technique.
-In general, the effect of multiplet-multiplet coupling on the degenerate frequency cannot be corrected for using this technique, except for the case shown here (e.g. Smith and Masters, 1989).
-For multiplet-multiplet coupling caused by aspherical structure it has to be assumed that the induced shift of the degenerate frequency can be treated as a source of random noise.
-This may be justified as the frequency separation to the nearest coupling partners is different for every multiplet so the cross-branch coupling is different for every multiplet.
-For along-branch coupling is different for every multiplet.
-For along-branch coupling systematic effects may be significant, since the frequency separation for modes belonging to the same branch is nearly the same.
+In general, the effect of multiplet-multiplet coupling on the degenerate frequency cannot be corrected for using this technique, except for the case shown here (e.g., Smith and Masters, 1989a).
+For multiplet-multiplet coupling caused by aspherical structure, it has to be assumed that the induced shift of the degenerate frequency can be treated as a source of random noise.
+This may be justified as the frequency separation to the nearest coupling partners is different for every multiplet so the cross branch coupling is different for every multiplet.
+For along-branch coupling, systematic effects may be significant, since the frequency separation of modes belonging to the same branch is nearly the same.